oliverius/logo/docs/part4.markdown

 permalink: /part4/
 ---
 # Palate cleanser, some refactoring before playing with the turtle
-So in the last part we managed to tokenize a expression like this: `repeat 4 [ fd 60 rt 90 ]` and parse it, even if it is only with console.log.
+In the last part we managed to tokenize a expression like this: `repeat 4 [ fd 60 rt 90 ]` and parse it, even if it is only with console.log.
 Today we are going to do some refactoring before moving on with the turtle graphics.
-I am trying to redo the project for this article with the same order of events that I created it, however in my original project I was so eager to see the turtle in the screen that I created the `canvas` for the graphics very early on and didn't refactor until later.
+For this article I am trying to redo the project from scratch with the same errors and aha! moments as I experienced before; however in my original project I was so eager to see the turtle in the screen that I created the `canvas` for the graphics very early on and didn't refactor until later.
 That didn't help much because it created some expectations in what I was doing and set me back a few days (after all, I code only when I have free time and that's not much).
 So let's get this refactoring out of the way before we go and see how my turtle looks like!.

 Also I will post the code so far at the end of this post because refactoring can get messy and it is difficult to follow up all the little changes.

 ## Refactor to get the parameter for different primitives
-`repeat` requires a further numeric parameter. `fd` as well.
+The primitive `repeat` requires a further numeric parameter. `fd` as well.
 And `rt` the same.
-It will make sense that the code and checks we did in `execute_repeat` can be done separately and we call `execute_repeat`, `execute_forward` and `execute_right` with a parameter.
+It will make sense that the code and checks we did in `execute_repeat()` can be done separately and we call `execute_repeat()`, `execute_forward()` and `execute_right()` with a parameter.
 As such:

 ```javascript
 getParameter() {